-These changes are particularly significant given that Clause 11 applies to all those in immigration detention and not only those who meet the four conditions in Clause 2 of the Bill.
-They effectively insulate the Home Secretary from challenge when removal is not being pursued diligently or where removal is not in fact possible, for example, in the case of those who cannot be removed or deported from the UK due to significant and insurmountable barriers to their removal, such as being stateless.
-Given the lack of returns agreements in place with third countries, this is likely to occur frequently and result in an escalating number of people detained indefinitely and for longer periods.
-These new detention provisions also prevent challenges to detention in cases where no decision to remove has been made by the Home Secretary, including for a prolonged period of time.
+These changes are particularly significant given that Clause 12 applies to all those in immigration detention and not only those who meet the four conditions in Clause 2 of the Bill.
+Proposals to lessen or remove the authority of the courts in such cases would effectively insulate the Home Secretary from challenge when removal is not being pursued diligently or where removal is not in fact possible.
+This includes cases of people who cannot be removed or deported from the UK due to significant and insurmountable barriers to their removal, such as being stateless.
+Given the lack of returns agreements in place with third countries and the possible unlawfulness of the UK-Rwanda removals deal, this would likely result in an escalating number of people detained indefinitely and for longer periods.
+These proposals would also prevent challenges to detention in cases where no decision to remove has been made by the Home Secretary, including for a prolonged period of time.